 I get asked this question a lot when I am speaking to groups of dentists, so I decided to share the answer, and the reasons behind it, with you.

-I have seen some consultants advocate cameras to counter embezzlement; their arguments center around deterrence and increased possibility of detecting a thief.
+I have seen some consultants advocate cameras to counter embezzlement; their arguments center around deterrence and the increased possibility of detecting a thief.

 While I think front-desk cameras may be a good idea for other reasons (such as catching couriers who, finding your front desk unattended, take the opportunity to steal something), their impact on embezzlement is minimal.